cseanburns/journal-issues/manuscript.md

 and therefore, science itself.
-First, I discuss how the print era of bundling created real scarcity and how that scarcity became a phantom with the introduction of digital technologies.
+First, I discuss how the print era of bundling created real scarcity and how that scarcity unjustiably persisted with the introduction of digital technologies.
-Second, I discuss how journal publishers have created complexity by publishing multiple versions of articles that attempt to satisfy print era and also digital era workflows.
+Second, I discuss how journal publishers have created complexity by publishing multiple versions of articles that attempt to satisfy print era workflows.

 ## Scarcity